goodwright/imaps-nf/README.md

 ### Demultiplex and Analyse

-Uses the Demultiplex subworkflow to split a multiplexed reads file into its component sample reads files, then performs the Primary Analysis subworkflow on each downstream reads file.
+Uses the Demultiplex subworkflow to split a multiplexed reads file into its component sample reads files, then performs the Primary CLIP Analysis subworkflow on each downstream reads file.

 ## Subworkflows